vNugglets/vNuggletsPSMod_vDNetworking/ReadMe.md

 - [Getting Help](#gettingHelpSection)
 - [ChangeLog](#changelog)

-This is a PowerShell module created for providing functionality to automate the management of VMware vSphere virtual distributed networking items for which VMware PowerCLI does not already provide support.
-For example, for the reporting on- and creation of traffic filtering and marking at the vDPortgroup level.
+This PowerShell module provides functionality to automate the management of VMware vSphere virtual distributed networking items for which VMware PowerCLI does not already provide support.
+For example, for the reporting on-, creation of-, and removal of traffic filtering and marking rules at the vDPortgroup level.

 Some of the functionality provided by the cmdlets in this module:
 - Get VDPortgroup traffic policy
 - Get traffic policy rules
 - Get traffic policy rule qualifiers
 - Create traffic policy rule qualifiers, for use in creation of new policy rules
+- Create new traffic rules for the ruleset for the given vDPortgroup
+- Remove given traffic rule(s) from a vDPortgroup

 <a id="quickStart"></a>
 ### QuickStart